TomKomar/uo-research_digest/README.md

 The application will be accessible at `http://0.0.0.0:5000/`.

+## Scoring ➕➖

+The scoring functionality allows users to mark research papers as either positive or negative examples.
+This is useful for refining model prompts by providing feedback on which papers are considered good or bad examples.
+The scores are saved and can be retrieved for further analysis.

+### Purpose ➡️

+The purpose of the scoring system is to help in the refinement of model prompts by identifying and marking good and bad examples of research papers.
+This feedback can be used to improve the model's performance by learning from the marked examples.

+#### Mechanics ⚙️

+1. **Positive and Negative Buttons**:
+   - The interface includes two buttons labeled "Positive" and "Negative".
+   - Clicking the "Positive" button marks the current paper as a positive example.
+   - Clicking the "Negative" button marks the current paper as a negative example.
+   - The vote display updates to show the current vote status, with "Positive" votes displayed in dark green and "Negative" votes displayed in orange.

+2. **Saving Votes** 🏦:
+   - After marking a paper, the user can save the vote by clicking the "Save" button.
+   - The vote is saved in a JSON file with a timestamped filename format (`votes-yyyymmddhhmmss.json`).
+   - The saved votes can be retrieved later for analysis.

+---

 **Note**: The application requires the user to confirm their identity when it accesses their Gmail account.
 This is a standard security measure to ensure that the user is aware of the application's actions.
 Prompt will look similar to below snippet:
 ```